 Osprey Packs is pleased to have supported “Equal Footing” — a short documentary film by Osprey Packs‘ own Dan Holz, along with Kaare Iverson & Eric Elofson, premiering at the 2016 Telluride Mountainfilm festival.
 The film features Osprey Athlete & alpinist Kim Havell & fellow alpinist Julie Heemstra as they reflect upon life, love & loss during a trip into Wyoming’s Wind River Range.
-Julie wrote the following about her experience:
+Julia wrote the following about her experience:

 Night six: Kaare, Matt and I sit in a tight circle, as the rain runs down my face, between the layers of my hardshell rain jacket and my now grungy, fragrant soft shell.
 We’re sharing the last spoon-fulls of our communally cooked and communally consumed dehydrated meals – a medley of three-bean chili and herbed risotto accented with the last of the spices from my makeshift spice kit.